akshit2611/Calculator/README.md

-This is a calculator to make your calculations easy and fast
+Its a calculator to make your calculations Easy and Fast